 Article Review Policy

-All articles submitted to the journal are subject to strict, peer and editorial review.
+All articles submitted to the journal are subject to strict, double-blind peer and editorial review.
 We send articles to the subject experts and take their objective opinion on the quality of content, article structure and language correctness by an innovative reviewer form.
 We are disclosing here review parameters so that authors can understand the review process and its efficiency.

 - Do the title and abstract cover key aspects of the work, would it spark interest to the right audience?